 After you have received approval for your post-quals prospectus by your committee, you proceed to research, write, and refine your dissertation, using your approved prospectus as a blueprint for this stage.
 Your finished dissertation, along with its oral defense, is the final part of your requirements for the PhD degree.

-This "Best Practices" document [pdf], along with the dissertation defense routing form [pdf], has been developed to clarify the program's expectations for you, the committee, the dissertation, and the defense.
+The dissertation defense routing form [pdf], has been developed to clarify the program's expectations for you, the committee, the dissertation, and the defense.

-After the prospectus has been accepted by the entire committee, the next stage of work will generally involve you and your chair, with periodic progress reports to the entire committee.
-Every committee may set up its own rules for progress reports, the sharing of text, and communication channels, but the default position of the program is that you and your chair work closely to transition from the post-quals prospectus to finished dissertation prose.
-Further, the faculty expect to receive the first two or three finished chapters midway between quals and the defense as a way of ensuring that the work is progressing according to the prospectus.
+After the proposal has been accepted by the entire committee, the next stage of work will generally involve you and your chair, with periodic progress reports to the entire committee.
+Every committee may set up its own rules for progress reports, the sharing of text, and communication channels, but the default position of the program is that you and your chair work closely to transition from the post-quals proposal to finished dissertation prose.
+Further, the faculty expect to receive the first two or three finished chapters midway between quals and the defense as a way of ensuring that the work is progressing according to the proposal.
 Committee practices may vary, but we generally agree that early approval of the first three chapters helps keep the project on track.
-For many committees, these chapters include the introduction, literature review, and methods, that is, material that deals with the nature and scope of the project itself, your coverage of the foundations in the pertinent scholarship, and your research method.
+For many committees, these chapters include the introduction, literature review, and methods, that is, material that deals with the nature and scope of the project itself, your coverage of the foundations in the pertinent scholarship, and your research methods.
 Other types of dissertations may proceed in different ways, of course; you should discuss the order of submissions with your committee.

 For the faculty's part, you may expect us to respond to your polished prose within four weeks.
 Many times, we will be able to read and comment more quickly, of course, but you should factor faculty workload into your expectations for progress.

-These expectations are represented in the accompanying dissertation defense routing sheet.
-As you complete a stage, collect a signature, or check a box, please submit an electronic copy to your committee and the DGS so that we can all be on the same page (literally).
+These expectations are represented in the dissertation defense routing sheet.
+As you complete a stage, collect a signature, or check a box, please submit an electronic copy to your committee and the Director of Graduate Studies so that we can all be on the same page (literally).
 When you have secured your committee's approval of a defensible draft, then you may schedule a date and a room for your defense.
 Please note: From the time you have finished your dissertation draft, which is as complete and proofread as you know how to make your dissertation, it is 3 months to your defense date.
 The chair gets four weeks with the dissertation defense draft, the committee receives another four weeks, and when the entire committee says you are ready to defend (at the end of these eight weeks), you can schedule a defense four weeks in the future.
-There may still be revisions after the defense, too, so keep thatmind when hoping to graduate in a certain semester.
+There may still be revisions after the defense, too, so keep that in mind when hoping to graduate in a certain semester.